 What is the CPS caseworker looking for in an investigation?

 If CPS determines that nothing in your home would result in a threat of harm to your child, then your investigation should be closed quickly.
 Allegations of abuse or neglect should be ruled out.
 CPS must contact you to inform you of closing any investigation into you, your child, and your family.

 Likewise, even if CPS identifies a condition in your home that could result in harm befalling your child.
 Still, you are able and willing to take some preventative action to keep your child from being harmed by that condition; your investigation will likely be closed as soon as the condition is repaired.
 Simple household dangers like a leaky roof, holes in the floor, or household cleaners being within reach of the child come to my mind when discussing this topic.

 Your child will likely be able to remain in your home while you work to repair these conditions and eliminate any immediate risk of harm to your child.

 What does CPS look to when determining whether or not your child is safe enough to stay home?

-What present dangers exist in your home that could lead to harm befalling your child?
+What present dangers in your home could lead to harm befalling your child?
 Is your child at risk of being harmed right now?
 Was your child a victim of an injury or event that occurred some time ago and unlikely to occur again?
 The harm must also be serious.
-A minor injury like a bruised knee is much different than a fracture that could be caused by a broken step or a roof that frequently leaks and could collapse at a moment’s notice.
+A minor injury like a bruised knee is much different than a fracture caused by a broken step or a roof that frequently leaks and could collapse at a moment’s notice.